Pyrdacor/Amberstar/FileSpecs/Savegame.md

 # Savegame

-In contrast to Ambermoon, it is not possible to store items in chests.
-You can only take them out.
-This is also reflected in the savegames.
-There is no chest data.
-Only the gold amounts and slot flags are stored.
-The slot flags are single bits per item slot which determine if the item is present or not.
-If a chest is fully looted in the game it will never be shown again.

 | Offset | Type                                | Name                         | Description
 | ------ | ----------------------------------- | ---------------------------- | -----------
 | 0000   | Byte                                | Month                        | Starts at 4 (April)